Doctors running late is a common problem. It’s the number-one complaint on the Facebook page of our practice.

 If we would give everybody a long appointment, we could only see half of our patients, which would increase the waiting time for an appointment.
-This would also reduce the practice revenue, which would mean that we can’t employ all our invaluable nurses and receptionists, which would further increase the waiting time and decrease the quality of the service we can offer.
+This would also reduce the practice revenue, which would mean that we can’t employ enough valuable nurses and receptionists, which would further increase the waiting times and decrease the quality of the service we can offer.

 Occasionally, when the nature of a health problem allows it, I might say something along these lines: “I’m very sorry Mrs Jones, but we’ve talked for almost 20 minutes now and there are other patients waiting.
 I know it is important and I would like to ask you to book another appointment so I have enough time to help you.”